SignifyHQ/collateral-contract-integration-examples/src/solana/examples/collateralTeamTransfer/README.md

 console.log(`Transfer transaction: ${tx}`);
 ```

-**Note:** After the signatures are consumed and the operation completes, the rent for creating the signatures storage account is returned to the admin who called the transferTeam function under the `sender` roles specified in the accounts definition of the transaction using the provided IDL..
+**Note:** After the signatures are consumed and the operation completes, the rent for creating the signatures storage account is returned to the admin who called the transferTeam function under the `sender` roles specified in the accounts definition of the transaction using the provided IDL.

 ## 🏗️ Design Considerations